 Planning for a funeral is the last thing on anyone’s mind during pregnancy, but for a family who has been given a poor or fatal diagnosis it is a cruel reality.
 It can feel very unnatural to be planning such things while your baby kicks around in your belly.
-Many families with a known prenatal diagnosis choose to plan ahead of time so that they do not have to worry about preparations after the birth of their baby.
-Some families just aren’t ready to face those decisions so they wait and that is ok.
+Many families with a known prenatal diagnosis choose to plan ahead of time, so that they do not have to worry about preparations after the birth of their baby.
+Some families just aren’t ready to face those decisions during pregnancy.
+They may choose to wait, and that is also okay.
 You can plan some things ahead of time and wait on other things.
-There is no correct way to do it.
+There is no right or wrong way way to do it.